Posted by Lisa Amstutz on Wednesday, May 17, 2017 - 09:00 | Follow me

 When you try to retain employees who rank among your top talent, you're not just keeping your best and brightest.
 Other workers may be motivated, too, by seeing success and hard work rewarded, and, as a result, they may step up their own efforts.
 These techniques have the potential to create a positive snowball effect on your entire company.

-What are the top causes of employee turnover?
-Check out this slideshow for 39 stats every hiring manager should know.
+For the top causes of employee turnover, check out this slideshow for 39 stats every hiring manager should know.

 Editor’s note: This post has been updated with more current data and information.